-The commercial production quality can run the gambit from high quality to low grade depending on your budget and objectives.
-If you are using these videos for TV or for video ads through Google Ads, the production quality should be high.
+Commercial production quality can run the gambit from high quality to low grade, depending on your budget and objectives.
+The production quality should be high if you use these videos for TV or ads through Google Ads.
 However, if these are for YouTube, blogging, and social media, your laptop or smartphone can get the job done just as well.

-A structured format helps you quickly produce videos in a short amount of time and is easier on the person on screen since they only need to think of the answers.
+A structured format helps you quickly produce videos quickly and is easier on the person on screen since they only need to think of the answers.

 You only have seconds to capture attention.
 Do not start out introducing yourself.
 The person who clicked through to watch your video really doesn’t care about you.
 They are there looking for answers to a question or problem.